Prairie Dog Drill

 Description

 A modification of the hand auger, the Prairie Dog includes a stationary outer barrel that allows operations in solid ice as well as firn.
-The depth limit is approximately 40 meters (with a Sidewinder).
-The system is commonly used in warm ice conditions where the two-barrel design aides in chip transport during coring.
+The depth limit is approximately 30 meters (with a Sidewinder).
+The system is commonly used in warm ice conditions where the two-barrel design aids in chip transport during coring.
 The system was used in both Wyoming and Montana in 2013 for ice patch coring and again near the Wyoming/Montana border in 2016 and 2018.
+The system is slated for use in Alaska and Wyoming in the summers for 2026 and 2027.

 Equipment Details